Jvella94/crushing-industry-all-recipes/README.md

 # Crushing Industry — All Recipes

-Compact Factorio mod that creates alternate "-crushed" and "-vanilla" recipe variants for existing recipes by swapping ingredients (or removing added ingredients such as glass).
-Users can choose which variant is the default via a startup setting.
+This mod configurably restores the vanilla recipes removed by Crushing Industry, allowing the player the choice of both.
+You can choose which variant is the default via the settings.
+There is also the optional choice of adding all 3 crusher variants (Vanilla, Crushing w/wo Quality) if you've enabled the Space Crusher setting on Crushing Industry.
+If Muluna is installed, all 3 variants are available for the Crusher 2 as well.

 ## Features